LQlq123/FairCRS/README.md

 * Pytorch == 1.13.1

 # Dataset
-We collected and preprocessed 2 commonly used human annotated datasets (i.e., TG-ReDial and ReDial) and divided each dataset into two user groups (i.e., active and inactive) according to the number of items mentioned by the users in the dialogue, as shown below.
+We collected and preprocessed 2 commonly used human annotated datasets (i.e., TG-ReDial and ReDial) and divided each dataset into two user groups (i.e., active and inactive) according to the number of items mentioned by the users in the dialogue, as shown below:

 ![image](https://github.com/LQlq123/FairCRS/blob/main/dataset.png)